About Poetry – How to Write a Clogyrnach

 4. tracks verse, tail entwined (5, b)

-5. soft find (3, b)
+5. a soft find (3, b)

-6. of glow (3, a)
+6. the slow show (3, a)

 You can hear how the stanza “tightens” as it goes—long lines, then medium, then those tiny last beats.